 - the long position risks having to take delivery of the underlying, which is costly and inconvenient.

-For these reasons, hedgers generally select the nearest delivery month that occurs after the hedge is no longer needed.
+For these reasons, hedgers usually select the nearest delivery month that occurs after the hedge is no longer needed.
 The other advantage of selecting near delivery months is their greater liquidity — more contracts are traded as the delivery time approaches.

 Imperfect Hedges and Cross-Hedges

 Futures contracts, being standardized contracts, cover a specific quantity of the underlying commodity, so if a hedger has a different quantity, then she will either have to under-hedge or over-hedge her position.
-For instance, a futures contract for live cattle generally covers 40,000 pounds, so if a farmer has 60,000 pounds, then any hedge would have to be unbalanced.
+For instance, a futures contract for live cattle covers 40,000 pounds, so if a farmer has 60,000 pounds, then any hedge would have to be unbalanced.
 Whether the farmer decides to under-or over-hedge depends on expected prices.
 If prices are expected to fall, then it benefits the farmer to over-hedge, since she will receive a guaranteed price for the entire herd.
 On the other hand, if prices are expected to rise, then it makes sense to under-hedge, since, then, the 20,000 pounds not covered by a futures contract can be sold for the higher market price.
 A long position would adopt the exact opposite strategy.

 Another drawback of standardization of contracts covering commodities is that the quality and kind of the commodity must be specified, so that commodities not covered by any futures contract cannot be hedged directly by using futures.
 However, these commodities can be covered by non-regular hedges, such as cross-hedges and ratio hedges.